TourajOstovari/VB6-Keylogger/README.md

 # VB 6.0 - KEYLOGGER

-A simple VB 6.0 Key logger that i wrote in ~2008 for windows XP:
+A simple VB 6.0 Key logger that i wrote in ~2008 for windows:

 1. Runs in background
 2. Auto copy to local machine